camunda-community-hub/zeebe-spec/README.md

           state: activated
 ```

-### workflow-instance-variable
+### process-instance-variable

-Check if the workflow instance has a variable with the given name and value.
-If the element name or id is set then it checks only for (local) variables in the scope of the element.
+Check if the process instance has a variable with the given name and value.
+If the element name or
+id is set then it checks only for (local) variables in the scope of the element.

 * `name`: the name of the variable
 * `value`: the value of the variable
-* `element_name`: (optional) the name of the element in the workflow that has the variable in its scope
+* `element_name`: (optional) the name of the element in the process that has the variable in its
+  scope
-* `element_id`: (optional) as an alternative to the name, the element can be identified by its id in the workflow
+* `element_id`: (optional) as an alternative to the name, the element can be identified by its id in
+  the process
-* `workflow_instance`: (optional) the alias of a workflow instance.
-The alias is defined in the `create-instance` action.
+* `process_instance`: (optional) the alias of a process instance.
+The alias is defined in
+  the `create-instance` action.
 If only one instance is created then the alias is not required.

 ```
-      - verification: workflow-instance-variable
+      - verification: process-instance-variable
         args:
           name: x
           value: '1'
 ```

-### no-workflow-instance-variable
+### no-process-instance-variable

-Check if the workflow instance has no variable with the given name.
-If the element name or id is set then it checks only for (local) variables in the scope of the element.
+Check if the process instance has no variable with the given name.
+If the element name or id is set
+then it checks only for (local) variables in the scope of the element.

 * `name`: the name of the variable
-* `element_name`: (optional) the name of the element in the workflow that has the variable in its scope
+* `element_name`: (optional) the name of the element in the process that has the variable in its
+  scope
-* `element_id`: (optional) as an alternative to the name, the element can be identified by its id in the workflow
+* `element_id`: (optional) as an alternative to the name, the element can be identified by its id in
+  the process
-* `workflow_instance`: (optional) the alias of a workflow instance.
-The alias is defined in the `create-instance` action.
+* `process_instance`: (optional) the alias of a process instance.
+The alias is defined in
+  the `create-instance` action.
 If only one instance is created then the alias is not required.

 ```
-      - verification: no-workflow-instance-variable
+      - verification: no-process-instance-variable
         args:
           name: y
           element_name: B